11 Tips for Moms who have husbands who travel… from moms whose husbands travel…a lot!

 TIPS FOR WHEN YOU FEEL LIKE AN INTERMITTENT SINGLE MOTHER AND YOUR SPOUSE IS TRAVELING FOR WORK

-As moms with husbands who travel, work in and out of the home, and have children of varying ages, we agree that all moms are just trying to make it!
+Balancing a family member, spouse, or partner who travels with work in and out of the home is tough.
+Add to that young children, and we agree that moms are just trying to make it!

 These tips are just some of the hacks that moms have developed to help them keep a good attitude about having a husband who travels and still stay sane.